ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

 :cause:
    string, required for **negotiation** procedure/ optional for **negotiation.quick** procedure

    Causes for using negotiation or negotiation.quick procedures.
+For more details see Article 35 of the Law of Ukraine "On Public Procurement".

        Possible values for **negotiation** procedure:

    * `artContestIP`
+   Purchase of art or intellectual property

    * `noCompetition`
+   Lack of competition

    * `twiceUnsuccessful`
+   Two tenders have already been cancelled due to lack of participants

    * `additionalPurchase`
+   Need to use the same supplier for unification, standardization, etc.

    * `additionalConstruction`
+   Need of additional construction works

    * `stateLegalServices`
+   Purchase of legal services connected with protection of rights and interests of Ukraine

     Possible values for **negotiation.quick** procedure:

    * `quick`
+   Procurement is urgent

 :causeDescription:
    string, required for **negotiation** and **negotiation.quick** procedures